BaderLab/saber/README.md

 ### Documentation

-Currently, the jupyter notebook `notebooks/lightning_tour.ipynb` is serving as the primary documentation for Saber.
+Currently, the Jupyter notebook `notebooks/lightning_tour.ipynb` is serving as the primary documentation for Saber.
 Documentation for the Saber web-service API can be found [here](https://baderlab.github.io/saber-api-docs/).

 ### Datasets